Getting things wrong

 If you do not send in your payroll information on time (or at all) the position regarding penalties is as follows:

-Penalties apply to all employers for late filing of PAYE submissions (introduced from 6 March 2015).
-The three-day grace period which was in place during 2015/16, will be continued throughout 2016/17, meaning that HMRC may not charge a late filing penalty for delays of up to three days after the statutory filing date.
+Penalties apply to all employers for late filing of PAYE submissions subject to a three-day grace period meaning that HMRC may not charge a late filing penalty for delays of up to three days after the statutory filing date.
 However employers who persistently file after the statutory filing date but within three days, will be monitored and may be contacted or considered for a penalty.

 Please note that late filing penalties will not be charged if the taxpayer has a 'reasonable excuse'.
 HMRC have suggested that they will accept reasonable excuses from taxpayers who are generally compliant without further investigation.
 This is so that they can concentrate their efforts on the more serious defaulters on a risk-assessed basis.